thespad/thespad.github.io/content/posts/adding-spamhaus-drop-list-to-unifi-gateway/index.md

 ### Testing Things

 This is all very well and good, but if you accidentally push broken config to your controller you could give yourself serious issues, so you probably want some safeguards in place.
 There are a few things we can check; for a start we can add a `set -e` to the script to terminate on a non-zero exit code from any of the commands.
-We can also sanity check the content of the DROP list with something like
+We can also sanity check the content of the DROP list with something like:

 ```bash
 if ! grep -E -q "([0-9]{1,3}[\.]){3}[0-9]{1,3}\/[0-9]{1,2}" "${DROP_TEXT}"; then